 the world's smartest travel social network

-Hidden deep inside another one of French designer Phillipe Stark’s hotels is the Renata de Abreu Spa at the Fasano.
+Hidden deep inside another one of French designer Phillipe Stark’s hotels is the Spa at the Fasano Hotel.
 This hotel, built with core materials such as wood, glass and marble overlooks life-guard stand Posto 8 on Ipanema Beach.
 With its spirit of sophisticated casualness- in Havaiana flip-flips or Kenzo espadrilles- you will fit in no matter what your footwear.

 Albeit it is a warm 77F (25C), autumn is full swing here in Rio de Janeiro.
 I enter the lobby of this beachfront property after a morning of boutique shopping around the colorful streets of Ipanema.
 Ipanema is much more than just a trendy beach it is a neighborhood of surfers, professionals, foreigners and designers.